-Chicken Kiev renamed Kyiv by Sainsbury’s after Russia’s attack on Ukraine
+Chicken kiev renamed kyiv by Sainsbury’s after Russia’s attack on Ukraine

 The business said it would stop selling Russian products while JD Sports is pulling out of the country.

-It will also stop selling all products that are sourced purely from Russia, although it only sells two Russian products.
+It will also stop selling all products that are sourced purely from Russia – Russian standard vodka and Karpayskiye black sunflower seeds.

-Sainsbury’s shoppers will no longer be able to buy Russian Standard vodka and Karpayskiye black sunflower seeds when the products are removed from shelves.
+Waitrose also said that it will remove a Russian vodka from its shelves while John Lewis will no longer sell a line of pizza oven pellets which it sources from the country.

+The John Lewis Partnership, which includes Waitrose, added: “We’re working with our suppliers to review products that have components of Russian origin and will be seeking to mitigate further exposure to the region.”

 It comes after Russian President Vladimir Putin last week launched a full-scale and unprovoked invasion of Ukraine.